adelhpour/Alcuin/docs/download.rst

 Application
 ===========

-An application consisting of a window of NetworkEditorGUI widget can be built from its source code.
-To build it, a developer should follow similar steps described above for building the portable library except that ``<root directory>/source/networkeditorgui/test-app`` must be selected as the source directory in CMake-gui.
+An application consisting of a window of Alcuin widget can be built from its source code.
+To build it, a developer should follow similar steps described above for building the portable library except that ``<root directory>/source/alcuin/test-app`` must be selected as the source directory in CMake-gui.

 Download Binary Installers
 ##########################

-NetworkEditorGUI runs on:
+Alcuin runs on:

 * Microsoft Windows,
 * macOS,
 * Linux.

-Installation with precompiled binaries is provided for users who intend to use NetworkEditorGUI without changing its source code.
-Using Qt Installer Framework, we have created installers for Microsoft Windows (.exe), macOS (.dmg), and Linux (.run) platforms, which are available in the `Releases page <https://github.com/adelhpour/NetworkEditorGUI/releases>`_ of the repository on GitHub.
+Installation with precompiled binaries is provided for users who intend to use Alcuin without changing its source code.
+Using Qt Installer Framework, we have created installers for Microsoft Windows (.exe), macOS (.dmg), and Linux (.run) platforms, which are available in the `Releases page <https://github.com/adelhpour/Alcuin/releases>`_ of the repository on GitHub.